thewoolleyman/gitrflow/README.md

 ### rflow start

-`rflow start <feature branch name>`: creates a new feature branch off of the current branch, which is then considered the "upstream" of the feature branch.
+`rflow feature start <feature branch name>`: creates a new feature branch off of the current branch, which is then considered the "upstream" of the feature branch.

 ### rflow update

-`rflow update`: rebases the current feature branch onto the tip of the upstream branch.
+`rflow feature update`: rebases the current feature branch onto the tip of the upstream branch.

 ### rflow publish

-`rflow publish`: **safely** publishes the current feature branch to the remote branch.  "**safely**" means that the current feature branch is rebased onto the remote branch before force-pushing it.
+`rflow feature publish`: **safely** publishes the current feature branch to the remote branch.  "**safely**" means that the current feature branch is rebased onto the remote branch before force-pushing it.
 If there are any rebase conflicts which cannot be automatically resolved by Git, gitrflow will pause, allow you to